Dolbeault cohomology for almost complex manifolds: Lie groups and nilmanifolds

 We may consider another almost complex structure on $M$, defined by

-In this case, the $\Gamma$-invariant Fr\"{o}licher spectral sequence degenerates at $E_1$, and:
+In this case, the left-invariant Fr\"{o}licher spectral sequence degenerates at $E_1$, and:

-Note that the $\Gamma$-invariant Dolbeault cohomology, as well as the bigrading induced on de Rham, allow one to distinguish the non-equivalent almost complex structures $J$ and $J'$.
-A simple spectral sequence argument shows that the tables computed above are the two only possible tables for the $\Gamma$-invariant Dolbeault cohomology of a non-integrable left-invariant almost complex structure on a real Lie algebra of dimension 4.
+Note that the left-invariant Dolbeault cohomology, as well as the bigrading induced on de Rham, allow one to distinguish the non-equivalent almost complex structures $J$ and $J'$.
+A simple spectral sequence argument shows that the tables computed above are the two only possible tables for the left-invariant Dolbeault cohomology of a non-integrable left-invariant almost complex structure on a real Lie algebra of dimension 4.
+We remark as well that the pair $(M,J')$ gives a first example for which the left-invariant Fr\"{o}licher spectral sequence degenerates at an earlier stage than the full Fr\"{o}licher spectral sequence.
+Indeed, by the work of \cite{Stelzigandfriends} the latter degenerates precisely at the $E_2$-stage.

-The manifold $M$ does not admit any integrable structure, as pointed out to us by Aleksandar Milivojevic.
+The manifold $M$ does not admit any integrable structure, as pointed out to us by Aleksandar Milivojevi\'{c}.
 Indeed, since $b_1$ is even, by Kodaira's classification of surfaces it would then be K\"{a}hler, and hence it would be formal.
 But every formal nilmanifold is a torus, which has $H^1_{\dR}(T^2,\CC)\cong \CC^4$.
-In contrast, the above $E_2$-page tells us that $H^1_{\dR}(M,\CC)\cong \CC^2$.
-In particular, these are the first Dolbeault numbers that have been computed for $M$. \end{ex}
+In contrast, the above $E_2$-page tells us that $H^1_{\dR}(M,\CC)\cong \CC^2$. \end{ex}

 \begin{ex}[Kodaira-Thurston manifold] Consider the $4$-dimensional nilmanifold, defined as the quotient